Skip to main content

 The Market Analysis in Action: Where We Travel in Northern California

-Link21 will improve train service in Northern California, bringing you connections to new places and opportunities.
-Our main goal is to transform the passenger experience.
-Results from the Market Analysis show us where people travel by train around Northern California, and where more people might take the train if they had access to good service.
-The Market Analysis is used to help us identify places that Link21 might serve for further investigation.
-Identifying areas with unmet potential for train travel guides us in developing concepts that could maximize use by new riders in 2050.
-These concepts are being evaluated using the Link21 Business Case framework, which analyzes passenger, societal, economic, and environmental benefits and risks to help ensure the Program meets its stated goals and objectives.
+Link21 will improve train service in Northern California, bringing you more opportunities and better connections to destinations in the Megaregion.
+Our main goal is to transform the passenger experience when traveling by train.
+Results from the Market Analysis show us where people currently travel around Northern California, and where more people might take the train if they had access to frequent, fast, and affordable service.
+The Market Analysis also helps us identify locations or destinations that Link21 or others might study further.
+Identifying areas with unmet potential for train travel guides us in developing concepts that could maximize use of a second train crossing for new riders in 2050.
+These concepts are evaluated using the Link21 Business Case framework, which analyzes passenger, societal, economic, and environmental benefits and risks so that any concepts developed meet the established Program Goals and Objectives.

-To figure out where new train service improvements would have the most benefits, we started with data.
-We studied travel to and from more than 200 locations, with an emphasis on serving priority populations.
+To figure out where new train service improvements could provide the most benefits, we started with data.
+Travel to and from more than 200 locations with an emphasis on serving priority populations was examined.
 That adds up to more than 40,000 possible travel connections.
 For simplicity, we consolidated these 200 locations into 36 “megaclusters” to best understand travel patterns.

 Image